 Pro: Save time and widen the pool

 One of the biggest benefits of a group interview is how quick it is.
-Instead of having to devote a whole day to meeting each applicant one by one, you talk to them all in one shorter session.
+Instead of having to devote a whole day to meet each applicant one by one, you talk to them all in one shorter session.

 Alternatively, you could spend the same amount of time and meet a much bigger pool of candidates.
 If you’re sifting through lots of applications, what better way to shortlist than to meet them all in person?